Drug & Alcohol Rehab Blackpool

 Rather, addiction is largely caused by commandeering, or “hijacking”, of the brain by highly addictive substances, after initial voluntary use.

-Drugs of abuse like cocaine, heroin, and alcohol, among others, fundamentally change the way the brain works by altering the regulation of key messenger chemicals called neurotransmitters and the neural networks in which they are implicated .
+Drugs like cocaine, heroin, and alcohol, among others, fundamentally change the way the brain works by altering the regulation of key messenger chemicals called neurotransmitters and the neural networks in which they are implicated .

 When a person ingests an addictive substance, the concentration of the neurotransmitter dopamine radically increases.
-Excess dopamine secretion as a consequence of drug use trains the brain to avoid unpleasurable experiences and seek out pleasurable ones.
+Excess dopamine secretion as a consequence of drug use trains the brain to avoid unpleasant experiences and seek out pleasurable ones.

 Dopamine in particular is prominently involved in the condition of addiction as it reinforces a person’s want for the pleasant sensations reliably induced by drugs of abuse.